Brian151/UnNamed-html5-Game-Library/examples and prototypes/readme.txt

 tech demo 6 :
 Testing the ability to render UI themes similar to that of the Aero theme,
 aka: the theme used in Windows Vista and Windows 7.
-status: WIP
+status: WIP(?)
-next step: colorizer.
-I already have the basic code to do it, but due to lack of time because of unscheduled interruptions , I'm not adding it to the library tonight. file : gameUIAero.html credits/license: code is free to modify and extend, crediting me (https://github.com/Brian151)
+next step: fix what seems to be a bug(?)
+finished: titlebar effect, colorization and opacity filter file : gameUIAero.html credits/license: code is free to modify and extend, crediting me (https://github.com/Brian151)